tcweiss/congressional_insiders/README.md

-# Online-Appendix for *Insider Trading in The U.S. Congress - An Empirical Analysis*
+# *Insider Trading in The U.S. Congress - An Empirical Analysis*: Online Appendix